wjin33/Hydraulic-Fracturing/README.md

-# Matlab toolbox for hydraulic fracturing in transversely isotropic porous media
+# FEM package for hydraulic fracturing in transversely isotropic porous media - (Matlab toolbox)

 This toolbox has following features
 -  Energy based arc length control for mechanical solver